Manage Live chat

 Manage spam messages

-- Select the "Automatically block spam messages." checkbox.
-This will block simple spam such as long messages in all caps or repeated identical messages by the same user.
+Select the checkbox for Automatically block spam messages checkbox.
+This blocks simple spam such as long messages in all caps or repeated identical messages by the same user.

 Blacklist words proactively